miragecraft/x-include/README.md

 *1. Include once within the same script file*

-When used by itself without a title attribute, the content of the `<include-once>` element is only rendered the first time the script file is included.
+When used by itself without a title attribute, the content of the `<include-once>` element will only be rendered once for the same include file.

-All subsequent includes for, and within, the same include file will omit this content.
+This apples to multiple occurrences within the file itself, as well as multiple includes targeting the file.

 ```js
 // duplicate.js